Cerkl Broadcast

 When implementing new processes, policies, or technologies, internal communicators may face resistance or reluctance from deskless workers.
 Managing change and addressing concerns requires proactive communication strategies to ensure successful adoption.

-Mobile Workforce Management in Different Industries
+Mobile Workforce Communication in Different Industries

 Industries with a mobile or deskless workforce are characterized by employees who do not primarily work at a desk or fixed location.
 These industries, such as healthcare, construction, transportation, retail, and hospitality, rely on mobile technology and tools to facilitate real-time communication, task management, and data collection for efficient operations and seamless collaboration in changing environments.